chaos-polymtl/lethe/doc/source/parameters/dem/dem.rst

 The``mesh`` section defines the simulation triangulation and refinements.
 In the ``DEM boundary conditions`` section, boundaries can be defined as outlets or they can get periodicity, rotation or translation.
 In the ``floating walls`` section, hyperplanes can be added to the simulation domain.
-In the ``solid objects`` section, surface meshes can defined and their motion can be controled.
+In the ``solid objects`` section, surface meshes can defined and their motion can be controlled.

 .. toctree::
    :maxdepth: 1